eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### WorkloadControlLoop handles restarts of workloads
+#### WorkloadControlLoop checks workload state validity
-`swdd~workload-control-loop-handles-workload-restarts~1`
+`swdd~workload-control-loop-checks-workload-state-validity~1`

 Status: approved

-When the WorkloadControlLoop receives a new workload state for a workload it manages and the WorkloadControlLoop detects that a restart of the workload is required according to its restart policy, then the WorkloadControlLoop shall execute the restart of the workload.
+When the WorkloadControlLoop receives a new workload state for a workload it manages, then the WorkloadControlLoop shall check the `WorkloadInstanceName` of the workload state and the workload it manages for equality.

 Rationale:
-The execution of a restart of the workload depends on the workload state and the configured restart policy.

-Tags:
-- WorkloadControlLoop

-Needs:
-- impl
-- utest

-#### WorkloadControlLoop skips restarts
-`swdd~workload-control-loop-skips-restarts~1`

-When the WorkloadControlLoop handles a restart of a workload and the workload's current `WorkloadInstanceName` inside the WorkloadControlLoop differs from the `WorkloadInstanceName` inside the received workload state, then the WorkloadControlLoop shall skip the restart.

-Comment:
-If the workload changed in the meantime, there is no need to restart it.

-Rationale:
-This prevents unneeded restarts of workloads when a new workload state of the old workload is received after an update operation was performed.
+The WorkloadControlLoop maintains consistency and validity of the workload it manages and its received workload states.

 Tags:
 - WorkloadControlLoop